Cyber-Aakash/Wordpress-Scanner/README.md

   The Scanner scan the websites and helping users to identify and address security issues in the WordPress core, themes, or plugins.

+And many more...

+# Requirements

+The only requirement is that you have python environment in your system.